akka/akka/akka-docs-dev/rst/scala/stream-graphs.rst

 Constructing Sources, Sinks and Flows from Partial Graphs
 ---------------------------------------------------------
-Instead of treating a :class:`PartialFlowGraph` as simply a collection of flows and junctions which may not yet all be connected it is sometimes useful to expose such complex graph as a simpler structure, such as a :class:`Source`, :class:`Sink` or :class:`Flow`.
+Instead of treating a :class:`PartialFlowGraph` as simply a collection of flows and junctions which may not yet all be connected it is sometimes useful to expose such a complex graph as a simpler structure, such as a :class:`Source`, :class:`Sink` or :class:`Flow`.

 In fact, these concepts can be easily expressed as special cases of a partially connected graph: